-Units may choose to work with executive search firms to help recruit candidates for hard-to-fill or highly specialized positions or administrative/faculty positions such as Deans.
+Units may choose to work with executive search firms to help recruit candidates for hardto-fill or highly specialized positions or administrative/faculty positions such as Deans.
 Units must ensure that the search firm adheres to the university's search and hiring guidelines, as well as federal, state, and local laws that govern the search process.
-This includes, but is not limited to, completion of mandatory search training; use of UCF's EEO Statement in all print and electronic advertisements; good faith efforts to identify a broad, highly qualified, and inclusive candidate pool for the position; and maintenance of required documentation for purposes of Florida's public records laws and compliance with audits by the Office of Federal Contract Compliance Programs (OFCCP).
+This includes, but is not limited to, completion of mandatory search training; use of UCF's EOE tagline in all print and electronic advertisements; efforts to foster equal opportunity for all potential applicants and to identify a highly qualified candidate pool for the position; and maintenance of required documentation for purposes of Florida's public records law compliance.
 The search firm must maintain a record of all individuals who were contacted regarding the search (including individuals who initiated the contact).
 The search firm must make this record available to the University, upon request, for a period of four years following the date of hire in the position.
 This includes candidates' names and materials.
-Although the search firm prescreens individuals attracted from all recruitment sources to develop a qualified and inclusive applicant pool, search committee members are still required to review and evaluate all applicant materials consistent with these guidelines.
+Although the search firm prescreens individuals attracted from all recruitment sources to develop a qualified candidate pool, search committee members are still required to review and evaluate all applicant materials consistent with these guidelines.
 Search committees may not use a search firm to anonymously rank candidates.
 Review OIE Search Committee Procedures Incorporating Search Firms for more information on this process.